Ehlers-Danlos Syndrome and knee replacement complications

 - So I look at Ehlers-Danlos Syndrome as a genetic progressive destructive ligament problem and base treatment on that.

-- In 99% of EDS patients, they display normal genetics meaning that Ehlers-Danlos Syndrome is a problem with type 3 and type 5 collagen.
-This means that the type 1 collagen that gives the strength to the ligaments are not the main factor in joint stability.
-If you have the genetic mutation of type 1 collagen that conditions called osteogenesis imperfecta.
+- 99% of EDS patients, display normal genetics meaning that Ehlers-Danlos Syndrome is a problem with type 3 and type 5 collagen.
+This means that the type 1 collagen that gives strength to the ligaments is not the main factor in joint stability.
+If you have the genetic mutation of type 1 collagen that condition is called osteogenesis imperfecta.

 Alternative to surgery

 - We know people with Ehlers-Danlos Syndrome may not respond well to surgery.
-So do, some don’t.
+Some do, and some don’t.
 We saw one patient who had 14 Orthopedic surgeries on one joint.

 - The more loose-jointed a person is the more orthopedic surgery stabilization procedures will not work.

 Our research Prolotherapy and Ehlers-Danlos Syndrome (hEDS) and Joint Hypermobility Syndrome (Hypermobility Spectrum Disorders (HSD)).